Hiram Abiff: Other accounts of a biblical Hiram

+Later accounts of Hiram Abiff

 The most elaborate version of the legend occurs in Gérard de Nerval's 1851 account, Voyage en Orient, where he relates the tale, inserting all the masonic passwords, as part of the story of Balkis, the "Queen of the Morning" and "Soliman", Prince of the Genii.
 This is an elaboration of the second version above, where the Master Craftsman is named Adoniram.
 Before his death, he undergoes mystical adventures as his tale is interwoven with that of Solomon and Balkis, the Queen of Sheba.
 The ruffians who kill him are under the instruction of Solomon himself.
 De Nerval relates the story as having been told in an Eastern coffee house over a two-week period.
 A similar account is given in Charles William Heckethorn's The Secret Societies of all Ages and Countries, where Solomon plots to destroy Hiram because of the mutual love between Hiram and the Queen of Sheba.
 Meanwhile, in 1862, the whole adventure of Adoniram's love for Balkis and his murder by three workmen in the pay of Solomon had been set to music in Charles Gounod's opera, La reine de Saba.

 Other theories

-There have been many proposals for the origin of the Masonic Hiram Abiff story, which are dismissed by most Masonic scholars.
-However the leading theory supported by many scholars of historical Freemasonry is advanced in the recent work of Bro.
-Christopher Powell, who in 2021 published a paper in QCCC that the Reverend Dr. John Theophilus Desaguliers is the likely author of the Hiram Abiff story in the early 1720s and it was he who introduced it into the 3rd degree.
-In his research Bro.
-Powell notes how Desaguliers also introduced the "lost word" aspect of the Royal Arch degree which he likely read in a book he owned titled "The Temple of Solomon, portrayed by Scripture-light."
-If the word was to be found, it would need to be first lost, hence the Hiram Abiff story.
-According to Powell, Desaguliers as a Frenchman living in England, would have known the Chanson de Geste legend (explored below), and used it as a base for the legend of Hiram Abiff.
-However instead of being used as a ritual since the 12th century, Powell argues that Desaguliers used this existing myth to create a central story for the newly created 3rd degree, for which there is no evidence whatsoever before 1720.

 Seqenenre Tao II

 According to authors Robert Lomas and Christopher Knight, the prototype for Hiram Abiff was the Egyptian king Seqenenre Tao II, who (they claim) died in an almost identical manner.
-This idea is dismissed by most Masonic scholars.
+This idea is dismissed by most Masonic scholars, some of whom have described the theory as "highly imaginative" but ultimately one with "no historical validity."